 The Cost of Waiting

-Delaying your retirement savings can have a substantial impact on the amount you’ll have when you reach retirement age.
-The biggest reason is compound interest—the concept where your investments grow, and those returns, then, accumulate even more returns.
-The greater time span your money has to grow, the greater the impact of this compounding process.
+Putting off saving for retirement could lead to a substantial impact on the amount you’ll have when you retire.
+The main reason is compound interest—the financial principle where your investments grow, and those returns, then, earn even more returns.
+The longer your money has to grow, the more significant the effect of compounding.

 - Alex starts saving $5,000 annually at age 30.